dvingo/data-readers-bug-cljs/README.md

 https://clojure.org/reference/reader#tagged_literals

-The goalis the have the tagged literal `#my-data/item "hello"` be read by the reader and invoke the function `hello-world.core/read-it` which is setup to always return `500`.
+The goal is to have the tagged literal `#my-data/item "hello"` be read by the reader and invoke the function `hello-world.core/read-it` which is setup to always return `500`.

 # Replicate the issue with shadow-cljs 2.16.10: